smaroukis/usb-sleuth/README-downloading-firmware.md

 Click on the project and then see if you can build it:
 ![](attachments/e55aec405d73f69e787cfa3a0cbacf1f.png)

-Likely issues could be missing driver dependencies or other source/header files missing.
-Drivers should be in `src/Drivers`
+Note: Build issues could be missing driver dependencies or other source/header files missing, or a bad configuration of the Includes paths.
+HAL drivers should be in `src/Drivers`.

 To flash the firmware right click on the project and go to `Run As > STM32 C/C++ Application`